DonMVB/aws/AWS_Assoc_SAA_C02.md

   - Calls to the API Gateway API to create, modify, delete, or deploy REST APIs.
 These are logged in CloudTrail.
   - API calls set up by the developers to deliver their custom functionality: These are not logged in CloudTrail.

+### Deployment (Added 9/27/2020)
+- Configure API GW by defining the container, define resources and nested resources which are URL paths.
+- For ea. resource, select HTTP verbs (methods), set security, and chose target.
+- Can also set response transforms.
+- Uses its own domain name by default, which can be customized
+- Now supports AWS Cert mgr for TLS certificats (these are no cost if using SSL mgr)

-### Cross Origin Resource Sharing:
+### Cross Origin Resource Sharing and Same Origin Policy: (Updated 9/27/2020)
-- In computing, the same-origin policy is an important concept where a web browser permits scripts contained in one page to access data from another page, but only if both pages have the same origin.
+- In computing, the same-origin policy (SOP) is an important concept where a web browser access such as scripts, cookies, etc. (Prior was incorrect - not only scripts) contained in one page to access data from another page, but only if both pages have the same origin.
+Note: ACG lists this as a 'hinderence' - it isn't.
+It is *critical* for web browser security and end user acceptance.
+- SOP:  An origin is defined as a combination of URI scheme, host name, and port number.
+(Wikipedia)
-- This behavior is enforced by browsers, but is ignored by tools like cURL and PostMan.
+- This behavior is enforced by browsers, but is ignored by command line tools like cURL and PostMan.
 - Cross-origin resource sharing (CORS) is one way the server at the origin can relax the same-origin policy.
 CORS allows sharing of restricted resources like fonts to be requested from another domain outside the original domain of where the first resource was shared from.
-- CORS defines a way for client web applications that are loaded in one domain to interact with resources in a different domain.
+- CORS defines a way through an HTTP OPTIONS method for client web applications that are loaded in one domain to interact with resources in a different domain.
+Server return a specific response - "These domains are approved for GET this URL".
 With CORS support, you can build rich client-side web applications with Amazon S3 and selectively allow cross-origin access to your Amazon S3 resources.
-- If you ever come across an error that mentions that an origin policy cannot be read at the remote resource, then you need to enable CORS on API Gateway.
+- If you ever come across an error that says "Origin policy cannot be read at the remore resource", then you need to enable CORS on API Gateway.
 - CORS is enforced on the client (web browser) side.
 - A common example of this issue is if you are using a site with Javascript/AJAX for multiple domains under API Gateway.
 You would need to ensure that CORS is enabled.
 - CORS does not prevent XSS attacks, but does protect against CSRF attacks.
 What it does is controls who can use the data served by your endpoint.
 So if you have a weather website with callbacks to an API that checks the forecast, you could stop someone from writing a website that serves JavaScript calls into your API when they navigate to your website.